MA, BA, HCPC Art Psychotherapist

 MA Art Psychotherapy - Goldsmiths College 2003 - 2006

-I have extensive experience in work with adults, adolescents and children with a range of mental health issues.
+I have extensive experience in work with adolescents and children with a range of mental health issues.
 Such as anxiety, depression, self harming and eating disorders.
 I also have extensive experience with children and adolescents with physical health problems including effected family members such as siblings.

 Alongside my private practice and supervision I continue to work in the NHS with children and adolescents.